Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | Flags | Description
 |-------|----------
-| tracks fired projectile | Allows projectiles to track targets on weapons used by the player, AI seem to ignore this flags presence
+| tracks fired projectile | Allows projectiles to track targets on weapons used by the player, AI seem to ignore this flag
 | random firing effects | Unknown/Needs additional research
 | can fire with partial ammo | Normally when a weapon does not have enough ammo in the magazine to fulfill a barrel fire, the weapon will force reload, this flag allows the weapon to still be used and fire the normal number of shots regardless of incomplete ammo requirement
 | projectiles use weapon origin | Only applicable to players, causes weapon to fire projectiles from the third person weapon trigger markers, rather than the player camera